Scripture: Genesis 1-2

 All $-$$$ Game cards – sets of various plants and animals.
 One card in each set is a photo and the other is the appropriate written word.; Cards with plant and animal names written on them.

 If it appears most of the students are struggling, make a life size matching game.
 Divide the class into teams and have each team work together to match plant and animal photos with the correct written word.
 Use a timer and give each team 10 seconds or less to make matches.
 This will prevent teams from getting bored between turns.
-Start with common plants and animals, gradually adding more uncommon ones.
+Start with common plants and animals, gradually adding more unusual ones.

 If students seem to have some level of mastery, have multiple smaller sets and have the students play matching games in pairs.
 Then have students create word cards to match the photos they are shown.